Upcycled shelves…but make it arty!

 If you are just starting out, or don’t fancy tackling a big upcycling project, you can get your upcycling fix with one of the following, simple ideas.

-Upcycled shelf art
+Upcycled shelves into art

 I’m currently undergoing a kitchen revamp, more details can be found in this blog post... a key part of the redesign was to remove the upper kitchen cabinets on one wall, which I did excitedly back at the start of the year.
 I then got distracted by a million other projects and haven’t made a lot of progress since (whoops!).
 I did however, have a great idea about what to do with the shelves that were in the cupboards that I removed, and that was to turn them into geometric art work to put in my wall of built in shelves (IKEA hack) which recently underwent a style overhaul which you can read about here BILLY hack shelf restyle.